randomtruffles/Dominion_League/resources.md

 * **Cargo Ship**: You cannot choose which copy of Cargo Ship to set aside a gained card on.
 For example, this can matter with Throne Room.
 * **Cavalry, Continue, Villa**: If you change phases while resolving a card or gaining multiple cards at once (such as via overpaying for Stonemason), you do not return to your Action phase until you have finished resolving the card or gaining all the cards.
 * **Continue**: See **Cavalry** above.
-* **Ducat, Fool's Gold + Debt**: If it's your Buy phase and you haven't bought anything and you have more Debt than you can pay off, then when you pay off any amount of it, all the Ducats and Fool's Golds in your hand will be played.
 * **Flourishing Trade**: See **Villagers** below.
-* **Fool's Gold**: See **Ducat** above.
 * **Harbor Village**: After you play the next Action card, if you have another ability with the same timing (for example, Inspiring) and that ability somehow makes the Action card give you +$, Harbor Village does not give you the bonus.
 * **Highwayman + Way of the Chameleon**: If you are affected by Highwayman's attack and the first Treasure you play in a turn is also an Action, then playing it using Way of the Chameleon will override Highwayman's attack.
 (Highwayman should make the Treasure do nothing, regardless of how it's played.)
 * **Possession**: See **Villagers** below.